Contact Information

 Certificate of Achievement

-This degree provides foundational business skills for entrepreneurs in any discipline and is fully customizable to fit students’ goals.
+This certificate provides foundational business skills for entrepreneurs in any discipline and is fully customizable to fit students’ goals.
 Students receive classroom learning mixed with apprenticeships and internships to help them launch new ventures.
 The program offers a robust core of business classes for those interested in starting a business with an opportunity to focus on managing capital.
 Students completing this program will have a solid understanding of accounting practices for their enterprise.
 In addition, students will identify and design sustainable, socially-minded business opportunities.
 A certificate is designed to provide career technical skills; it is not equivalent to an associate degree.

 Required Courses